 Jeff was born in Amsterdam in the Netherlands and was raised in the restaurant of his grandmother who brought Indo Dutch & Indonesian cuisine to the capital in the early 1950s and published her recipes in a cookbook in 1976.
 He took over the helm of the family business from his parents in 1986 and became a third generation Indo Dutch restaurateur.

 Over the following 20+ years, he accomplished a successful track record in the hospitality industry and supply chain management and held several managerial positions in Business Development.
 In 2005, he came to the US to join a company specializing in commercial interior design and the production of fine furniture.
-He established social and business network groups and currently organizes events and serves on several non-profit boards, including The Indo Project.
+He established social and business network groups and currently organizes events.

 “Like in many cultures, food is the glue that binds people together.
 We find joy and comfort in the cooking and the sharing of Indo food, the stories and the customs around it.
 It helps us preserve our culinary heritage and rich culture.”

-jkeasberry @ theindoproject.org (to avoid spam we added spaces – please retype the email address)
+info@ theindoproject.org (put JEFF in subject.
+To avoid spam we added spaces – please retype the email address)